sofyaleb/sofyaleb/README.md

 - 💞️ I’m looking to collaborate on Hepatitis C Virus (HCV) genome research and related projects.
 - 📫 How to reach me: sofya.m.lebedeva@gmail.com
 - 😄 Pronouns: she/her
-- ⚡ Fun fact: I can spend some of my time standing on my hands and climbing things.
+- ⚡ Fun fact: I spend some of my time standing on my hands and climbing things.

 ---
 <!---